Ken Sio: Parramatta Eels (2011–14)

 In June 2011, he re-signed with the Parramatta Eels until 2014, along with teammates Matt Ryan and Joseph Paulo respectively.

-Sio was seen as the shining light in 2012, which was a terrible season for the Parramatta Eels as they finished last on the table for the first time since 1972, he scored 13 tries and subsequently came 6th in the NRL's top try scorers table for the season.
+Sio was seen as the shining light in 2012, which was a terrible season for the Parramatta Eels as they finished last on the table for the first time since 1972, when he scored 13 tries and subsequently came 6th in the NRL's top try scorers table for the season.

 He was injured in round 1 of the 2013 season against the Warriors, in which he was replaced by debutant, Vai Toutai.
 Sio returned from injury to play 20 games for Parramatta in 2013 and scored 10 tries but it was not enough to save Parramatta from a second consecutive wooden spoon.

 In the 2014 NRL season, Sio scored 13 tries in 12 games as Parramatta narrowly missed the finals.

 Hull Kingston Rovers (2015-16)

 On 31 July 2014, Sio signed a contract to play for Super League club Hull Kingston Rovers from 2015.

 On 8 February 2015, he made his début for Hull Kingston Rovers in round 1 of the Super League season against the Leeds Rhinos.
 He then scored his first-ever Super League try against the Wakefield Trinity Wildcats in round 2.

 He represented the club in the 2015 Challenge Cup Final.

 Sio suffered relegation from the Super League with Hull Kingston Rovers in the 2016 season, due to losing the Million Pound Game by the Salford Red Devils.

-That same game proved to be Sio's last appearance for Hull Kingston Rovers, as he went onto join the Newcastle Knights ahead of the 2017 NRL season.
+That same game proved to be his last appearance for Hull Kingston Rovers, as he went onto join the Newcastle Knights ahead of the 2017 NRL season.

 Newcastle Knights (2017-18)

 On 31 October 2016, Sio signed a 2-year contract to return to the National Rugby League with the Newcastle Knights.

 In the 2017 NRL season, Sio played 21 games and scored 5 tries as Newcastle finished last on the table for a third straight season.

 On 21 April 2018, in round 7 of the 2018 season, Sio scored his first hat-trick of tries for Newcastle in their 22-20 win over the Wests Tigers at Tamworth.

-Sio failed to come to terms with the Newcastle Knights over a new deal to remain at the club, after a well documented dispute over a contract that they had offered him previously, Sio then subsequently took the decision to make his return to the Super League.
+Sio failed to come to terms with the Newcastle Knights over a new deal to remain at the club, after a well documented dispute over a contract that they had offered him previously.
+He then subsequently took the decision to make his return to the Super League.

-Salford Red Devils (2019 - present)
+Salford Red Devils (2019 - 2023)

 It was revealed on 18 October 2018, that Sio had signed a three-year contract to play for Salford in the Super League ahead of the 2019 season.
 Sio made his début for Salford on 1 February 2019, in a 14-34 victory over Huddersfield at the John Smiths Stadium.

 He played in the 2019 Super League Grand Final defeat by St. Helens at Old Trafford.

-In round 22 of the 2021 Super League season, Sio scored four tries for Salford in a 42-14 victory over Hull F.C.
+In round 22 of the 2021 Super League season, and scored four tries for Salford in a 42-14 victory over Hull F.C.